deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14669/index.md

 ![](figures/figures_21_0.png)

-> 🔼 Figure 1 shows examples from the NaturalBench dataset, illustrating how even state-of-the-art vision-language models struggle with simple questions about natural images, while humans easily answer them.
+> 🔼 Figure 1 shows examples from NaturalBench, a new benchmark for evaluating vision-language models, comparing human answers with the predictions of several state-of-the-art models on pairs of questions and images with alternating answers.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: NaturalBench examples consist of two questions and two images with alternating answers to prevent 'blind' models from scoring well (e.g., those that predict the same answer regardless of the image or question, as discussed in Section 3).
 We compare the ground-truth answer for each (image, question) pair with predictions from leading VLMs including GPT-40 (gpt-40-2024-08-06), Qwen2-VL (72B), Llama3.2-Vision (90B), and Molmo (72B) (see Section 4).
 Even the best models like GPT-40 lags far behind human performance (which is above 90%).
 Figure 2 shows the pipeline for collecting these natural adversarial examples.